Tajik leader extending long rule in volatile region

-DUSHANBE (Reuters) - Tajik President Imomali Rakhmon, his only serious rival disqualified, headed for re-election on Wednesday in a Central Asian country beset by poverty and facing security threats from neighboring Afghanistan.
+DUSHANBE (Reuters) - Tajik President Imomali Rakhmon looked set to win a new seven-year term on Wednesday, demonstrating his grip on a Muslim Central Asian state beset by poverty and facing security threats from neighboring Afghanistan.

+The former head of a Soviet state farm, who has been in power since 1992, is running in presidential elections against five little-known, mainly loyal candidates who pose no threat.
+The only genuine opposition candidate was unable to run.

-Critics say Moscow-backed Rakhmon, 61, must tackle mounting social tension in the former Soviet republic where about half the 8 million population live in poverty 16 years after the end of a devastating civil war.
+But critics say Moscow-backed Rakhmon, 61, faces mounting social tension in the former Soviet republic where about half the 8 million population live in poverty.
+More than a million work abroad, sending money home to their families.

-Tajikistan remains a poor country in a region riven by ethnic divisions.
-Conflicts have occurred across the border in Kyrgyzstan.
-Uzbekistan, courted by the West and Russia for its energy resources and strategic position, has suffered sporadic bombings and shootings authorities blame on Islamist militants.

-The face of Rakhmon, in power since 1992, dominated the center of Dushanbe on Wednesday, looking down from billboards.
+Voters streamed to polling stations in the center of the capital Dushanbe, where billboards showing Rakhmon dominate.
 Young people voting for the first time were given bunches of flowers.
 Tajik music blared on loudspeakers.

 “Our president is good, so we voted for him,” said pensioner Zikiriyo Sharipov.

-Housewife Nazira Karaboyeva said she saw Rakhmon as a guarantor of stability and “for everything to stay as good as it is right now”.
+Housewife Nazira Karaboyeva said she had opted for stability under Rakhmon and “for everything to stay as good as it is right now”.

+Tajikistan remains a poor country in a region riven by ethnic divisions.
+Conflicts have occurred in neighboring Kyrgyzstan.
+Uzbekistan, courted by the West and Russia for its energy resources and strategic position, has suffered sporadic bombings and shootings authorities blame on Islamist militants.

+Tajik state television showed Rakmon live as he cast his ballot.
+He made no comments.
+No foreign media were allowed.

-Polls closed at 8 p.m.
+Polls close at 8 p.m.
 (1500 GMT), and first official results are expected early on Thursday.

 Rakhmon, like other Central Asian leaders, could face security threats from Islamist militants in neighboring Afghanistan after the planned withdrawal of U.S.-led forces in 2014.
 Tajikistan also lies on a heroin trafficking route from Afghanistan to Russia and Europe.